Werewolf witch trials: Spanish Netherlands

 The ancient belief that humans could turn into wolves were by the Catholic church associated with the Devil.
 In the Spanish Netherlands, men who were accused of witchcraft were sometimes accused of being werewolves as well, though this was by no means common.
 Between 1589 and 1661, six men were executed for sorcery, in which three are confirmed to have been executed explicitly for being werewolves.

 The most famous of them were the case of Peter Stumpp.
 In 1598, Jan van Calster was accused of having bitten two children in the shape of a wolf, but he was acquitted from charges.
 In 1605, Henry Gardinn was executed after having been accused of being a werewolf and for witchcraft.

-The authorities associated lycantrophy with magic and magic with Satan, and the legal courts integrated the cases of werewolves in the witchcraft category.
+The authorities associated lycanthropy with magic and magic with Satan, and the legal courts integrated the cases of werewolves in the witchcraft category.

 In Mechelen, Thomas Baetens (1642) and Augustijn de Moor (1649) were accused of being werewolves in connection to their wives standing trial for witchcraft.
 The wives were also then accused of being werewolves, but all were acquitted from charges.

 The farmer Jan "Ooike" Vindevogel south of Ghent was accused of having been seen as a werewolf several times, and was accused of being a sorcerer because of it, and burned alive for witchcraft 29 July 1652.
 He had pointed out his neighbor Joos Verpraet as an accomplice werewolf, and he was also burned.

 In 1657, Matthys Stoop was executed for sorcery after having been accused of tormenting the area as a werewolf, and forced to confess that he had been given his wolf skin by the Devil.